dotnet/docs-maui/docs/user-interface/pop-ups.md

 ## Guide users through tasks

 An action sheet presents the user with a set of alternatives for how to proceed with a task.
-To display an action sheet, use the `DisplayActionSheet` method on any `Page`, passing the message and button labels as strings:
+To display an action sheet, use the `DisplayActionSheet` method on any <xref:Microsoft.Maui.Controls.Page>, passing the message and button labels as strings:

 ```csharp
 string action = await DisplayActionSheet("ActionSheet: Send to?", "Cancel", null, "Email", "Twitter", "Facebook");